European Union strategy on dioxins and PCBs:

 Dioxin contamination incident in feed in Germany

 On 27 December 2010, the German authorities informed the European Commission's Rapid Alert System for Food and Feed (RASFF) that a batch of fatty acids, which was meant to be used for technical purposes, got mixed with fat for the production of feed.
-More information relating to this incident can be found on the following page.
+More information relating to this incident can be found here.